donoli1st/portfolio_oliver_zuellig/README.md

-# Portfolio – Oliver Zuellig
+# Portfolio – Oliver Züllig

 My personal developer portfolio to showcase my abilities as a full‑stack engineer.
 This repo is at an early stage: the focus right now is on scaffolding (React + TypeScript + Vite) and establishing a clean baseline to iterate on sections like Projects, Skills, Experience, and Contact.